-The Trees Around the GLOBE Student Research Campaign is a multi-year campaign for students and educators from around the world.
+The year round Trees Around the GLOBE Student Research Campaign is a citizen science program for students and educators from around the world.
 This campaign highlights measurements of tree height and focuses on the scientific, cultural, and personal foundation of trees.
 After students take and collect data, their goal is to make sense of their data and develop presentations, posters, and research projects based on their data and data analysis.
 Students can also visualize and retrieve additional GLOBE Program data for use in these research projects.

 One of the major components are the monthly science research and educational webinars.
 Each month the campaign webinars focus on the scientific research of trees, land cover and/or greenings, bringing in experts from around the world to share their current research experiences and the importance of the GLOBE protocol measurements to understanding our planet's trees and their roles in our Earth's ecosystem.
 During the webinars, researchers from inside and outside of NASA, GLOBE Students and Teachers, and Citizen Scientists are featured.

-Click on the image above to vist the Trees Around the GLOBE Student Research Campaign Webinar page
+Click on the image above to visit the Trees Around the GLOBE Student Research Campaign Webinar page.

 This campaign is a student research campaign focusing on tree height - one of the measurements conducted by the ICESat-2 mission.
 Tree height is not just a measurement - it is a gateway to understanding many things about the environment.
 The structure of tree canopies, the 3D arrangement of individual trees, has a huge effect on how ecosystems function and cycle through carbon, water, and nutrients.